frc8840/8840-utils/README.md

 We also have examples in the `/examples` folder, and they should work.

 **IMPORTANT:**
-In your `Main` class, in `Main#main`, you will have to have this code in order for it to work:
+In your `Main` class, you will have to have this code in order for it to work:
 ```java
 class Main {
     private Main() {}